Kambrian/HBTplus/README.md

 new implementation of HBT in C++ .
-This is the boost_mpi version.
+This is the MPI version.

 ## Prerequisites